Rishab1444/foodtaker/README.md

-# Self Onboarding Restaurant Portal
+# Self Onboarding Restaurant Portal -FoodTaker

-The Self Onboarding Restaurant Portal is a web application developed for a food delivery company.
+FoodTaker is a web application developed for a food delivery company.
 It allows restaurants to independently register and set up their accounts on the platform.

 ## Tech Stack